zuluprotocol/tendermint-1/STYLE_GUIDE.md

 Sometimes it's necessary to rename libraries to avoid naming collisions or ambiguity.

  * Use [goimports](https://godoc.org/golang.org/x/tools/cmd/goimports)
- * Separate imports into blocks - one for the standard lib and one for others.
-In some cases, it's nice to separate into three: standard lib, external libs, tendermint libs.
+ * Separate imports into blocks - one for the standard lib, one for external libs and one for tendermint libs.
  * Here are some common library labels for consistency:
    - dbm "github.com/tendermint/tmlibs/db"
    - cmn "github.com/tendermint/tmlibs/common"